-Lena Skrabs was born in Hamburg/Germany.
-She holds a Master of Fine Arts in Public Art and New Artistic Strategies from Bauhaus University Weimar as well as a Bachelor of Arts in Art-Education-Therapy from Alanus University of Arts and Social Sciences in Bonn.
-During her master studies she was partially living in Tokyo, spending one year at Tokyo University of the Arts in the Intermedia Arts department.
+Lena Skrabs lives and works in Berlin.
+She holds an MFA in Public Art and New Artistic Strategies from the Bauhaus-Universität Weimar.
+During her master studies, she spent one year abroad at the Tokyo University of the Arts in the Department of Intermedia Art.

 Send love letters and cheques to: email@example.com